CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

 end
 ```

-In a podfile `require ShareKit` result in the inclusion of the whole library, while `require ShareKit/Facebook` can be used if you are interested only in the Facebook sharer.
+In a podfile `require ShareKit` results in the inclusion of the whole library, while `require ShareKit/Facebook` can be used if you are interested only in the Facebook sharer.

 ### A specification with subspecs from submodules